 “Is this how you feel?” one of the workshop leaders asks the women as she points to the bound lady.
-“Do you feel tied up with your fears?”
+“Do you feel tied up with your fear?”
 The women respond with a resounding, “Yes!
 Yes!”

 This fear will keep a woman from going outside to the toilet at night, or hanging her clothes outside for fear that a spirit may attack or put a curse on the clothes.
 Most are afraid to eat certain foods or go to particular places.
 A few are accused of being the sorceress and suffer retaliation.

 Fighting a Losing Battle

 The “Do Not Fear” workshop grew from the deep concerns of a British missionary doctor, Rosie Crowter, who works at Rumginae Rural Hospital in western PNG where two MAF pilots are based.
 As she attempted to teach health education on TB and Malaria, it became apparent that it was a losing battle as everyone believed that sickness is caused by Sanguma.
 Mosquito nets stayed wrapped in their original packaging or were used as fishing nets.
 Pictures of the germs that cause TB were explained away.
 Sanguma put those germs there.